heyfolksapp/wordpress-hfa-spxp/hfa-spxp/readme.txt

 Once activated, it exposes your blog via SPXP under the `/spxp` endpoint.
 If your blog lives at `https://example.com/myblog`, then your SPXP profile URI would be `https://example.com/myblog/spxp`.

 == Screenshots ==

 1. Settings of your SPXP profile
-2. Your blog as seen in the HeyFolks app

 == Changelog ==